Archibald Gracie IV: After the rescue

-Gracie returned to New York aboard Carpathia and immediately started on a book about his experiences aboard Titanic and Collapsible "B".
+Gracie returned to New York City aboard Carpathia and immediately started on a book about his experiences aboard Titanic and Collapsible "B".
 His is one of the most detailed accounts of the events of the evening; Gracie spent months trying to determine exactly who was in each lifeboat and when certain events took place.

 Gracie died before he could finish correcting the proofs of his book.
 It was published in 1913 under the original title, The Truth about the Titanic.
 Since then, the book has gone through numerous printings and is currently available under the title Titanic: A Survivor's Story.
-Most modern editions also include a short account of the disaster by John B. "Jack" Thayer, III, who also survived the sinking aboard Collapsible "B"; Thayer's account, "privately published for his family and friends in 1940", is titled The Sinking of the S.S.
+Most modern editions also include a short account of the disaster by Jack Thayer, who also survived the sinking aboard Collapsible "B"; Thayer's account, privately published for his family and friends in 1940, is titled The Sinking of the S.S.
 Titanic.

 Health and death

 Gracie never recovered from the ordeal he endured in the sinking of Titanic; as a diabetic, his health was severely affected by the hypothermia and physical injuries he suffered.
-Gracie died of complications from diabetes on December 4, 1912, less than eight months after the sinking.
-He was buried in the Gracie family plot at Woodlawn Cemetery in The Bronx, New York City; many of his fellow survivors, as well as family members of victims, attended his funeral.
+It was reported, though, that he was well enough to attend a Thanksgiving reception at the Hotel Gotham.
+Gracie fell into a coma on December 2, 1912, and died of complications from diabetes on December 4, less than eight months after the sinking.
+Gracie was so preoccupied with the Titanic's sinking and work he had done on the subject that his last words were reportedly, "We must get them into the boats.
+We must get them all into the boats."
+He was buried in the Gracie family plot at Woodlawn Cemetery in the Bronx, New York City; many of his fellow survivors, as well as family members of victims, attended his funeral.
 He was the third survivor, and the first adult survivor, to die after the sinking.

-Gracie was so preoccupied with Titanics sinking and work he had done on the subject that his last words were, "We must get them into the boats.
-We must get them all into the boats."

 Personal life

-On April 22, 1890, Gracie married Constance Elise Schack (1852–1937), the daughter of Danish-born financier Otto Wilhelm Christian Schack and Elizabeth Inez McCarty.
+On April 22, 1890, Gracie married Constance Elise Schack, the daughter of Danish-born financier Otto Wilhelm Christian Schack and Elizabeth Inez McCarty.
 The ceremony was officiated by the Rev. Henry Y. Satterlee.
 Together, they had two daughters: